 The selected CME meets with the beneficiary and his or her support system to complete the person-centered service plan.
 The service plan must contain person-centered goals and a listing of services in the type, amount, frequency, and duration to meet assessed needs.
-The beneficiary and, when applicable, their chosen representative shall lead the service plan development process.
+The beneficiary and when applicable, their chosen representative shall lead the service plan development process.

 f.
-Coordinate with Medical Professionals and Tribal Option:
+Coordinate with Community Care of North Carolina (CCNC) and Tribal Option:

-The CIAE and CME shall coordinate and collaborate with the local CCNC networks, Tribal Option, and Managed Care entities, when applicable, to obtain medical history data and assistance with care coordination to assure appropriate linkage to medical and other professional services.
+The IAE and CME shall coordinate and collaborate with the local CCNC network and Tribal Option, when applicable, to obtain medical history data and assistance with care coordination to assure appropriate linkage to medical and other professional services.